vectara/vectara-docs/www/docs/api-reference/overview.md

 sidebar_label: Vectara APIs Overview
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import CodeBlock from '@theme/CodeBlock';
+import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

 Everything in <Config v="names.product"/> is driven by APIs.
-This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest).
+This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest) for indexing, searching, and administrative tasks.
 Before getting into more details, we recommend that you have a basic understanding of API concepts.

 ## :star2: Ready to Dive In?
 Check Out Our API Playground! :star2: